frcepeda/Still-Alive/README.md

 Usage
 -----

-Type `./still.rb`, then start the song when the countdown hits 0.
+Cd to this directory, type `./stillalive.rb`, then start the song when the countdown hits 0.
 Easy peasy.

 Copyright
 ---------